 The Night and Day sequence from The Gay Divorcee.
 Look at that dress!
 Image source IMDb.

-Between 1934 and 1949, Fred and Ginger would go on to make eight more films together – Roberta, Top Hat, Follow The Fleet, Swing Time, Shall We Dance?, Carefree, The Story Of Vernon And Irene Castle, The Barkleys Of Broadway(this final film was made at MGM rather than at RKO, and it was also the only colour film in the series.
-Fred and Ginger hadn’t worked together for ten years at this point and Ginger was only cast as a replacement for Judy Garland.)
-Fred and Ginger’s ten films together would be extremely profitable for the most part and were very popular indeed with audiences.
+Between 1934 and 1949, Fred and Ginger would go on to make eight more films together – Roberta(1935); Top Hat(1935); Follow The Fleet(1936); Swing Time(1936); Shall We Dance?(1937) Carefree(1938); The Story Of Vernon And Irene Castle(1939); The Barkleys Of Broadway(1949).
+Their final film, The Barkley’s Of Broadway, was made at MGM rather than at RKO, and it was also the only colour film in the series.
+Fred and Ginger hadn’t worked together for ten years at this point and Ginger was cast as a replacement for original leading lady Judy Garland after Judy became ill.

 Roberta.
 Image source IMDb